tuin5995-rgb/CodePlusPluss/README.md

 Mostly because I wanted to.

-I like messing around with programming and Windows stuff, and making a code editor seemed like a pretty good project to learn from.
+I like messing around with programming and Windows stuff, and making a code editor seemed like a good project to learn from.

-There's also something kinda fun about making a program that you actually use yourself.
+There's also something fun about making a program that you actually use yourself.

 CodePlusPluss isn't trying to be the next VS Code or Visual Studio.